 - You're thinking about switching to a different Medigap policy.
 (Go to pages 32-35.) - You're losing your Medigap coverage.
 (Go to page 36.) - You have a Medigap policy with Medicare drug coverage.
 (Go to pages 36-38.)

-If you just want a refresher about Medigap insurance, go to page 11.
+For a refresher on Medigap basics, go to page 11.

 Switching Medigap policies

 Can I switch to a different Medigap policy?